-- 48.3.
-Capital, liquidity risk and funding risk continued - 48.3.2.
-Liquidity and funding risk continued
+48.3.
+Capital, liquidity risk and funding risk continued

 48.3.2.1.
 Liquidity ratios continued

 Reflecting on:

 EDTF18 Describe how the bank manages its potential liquidity needs and provide a quantitative analysis of the components of the liquidity reserve held to meet these needs, ideally by providing averages as well as period-end balances.
 The description should be complemented by an explanation of possible limitations on the use of the liquidity reserve maintained in any material subsidiary or currency.